 PFP-5 Floor Pump Service

-This article will discuss the service of the PFP-5 Home Mechanic Floor Pump.
-See a parts diagram here.
+This article will discuss the service of the PFP-5 Home Mechanic Floor Pump (discontinued)

-The pump head uses two gaskets that may be reversed to gain more service.
+With repeated use, the gaskets of any pump will begin to wear.
+The PFP-5 pump head uses two gaskets that may be reversed to gain more service.
 The gaskets may also be replaced.
 Both Presta and Schrader gaskets are identical.
-There is a large hole and a small hole at the end of each.
+There is a large hole and a small hole at the end of each gasket.
 Gaskets are simply reversed and moved to the adjacent hole to gain fresh material for engaging the inner tube valve.

 It is first necessary to disassemble the pump alloy head assembly.
 Place pump head lever is in the up or open position.

 - Use a small punch or similar tool and tap out the lever pin from the head.
 Pin must have a hole or gap as in a vise in order to disengage from the pump head.

 - Push out gaskets and inner parts of pump head.
 Push from valve side toward lever side of head.

 - Continue to push from the Schrader hole and presta hole alternatively to remove the Schrader and presta ball-seats from head housing.

 - Lay the parts out in the corrrect orientation.
 Use care not to misplace the rubber ball.